For millennia, humans have asked the same question: what should I do today?

 If the only human function is rate-setting, then rate-setting becomes the arena of conflict.

-Consider the rate wars that are already visible:
+The rate wars are already visible:

 There is a dark version of the rate society.